ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 9. Now, the disclosure owner can see all the questions on this page, along with the default assignee and reviewer  to the questions.

 However there is no approver role assigned.
-Hene Disclosure owner wants to include an approver and then assign the questions to various users
+Hence Disclosure owner wants to include an approver and then assign the questions to various users

 </details>